George Grey: Ngāti Rangatahi and Hutt Valley campaign

-In January 1846 fifteen chiefs of the area, including Te Rauparaha, had sent a combined letter to the newly arrived Governor Grey, pledging their loyalty to the British Crown.
+In January 1846, fifteen chiefs of the area, including Te Rauparaha, had sent a combined letter to the newly arrived Governor Grey, pledging their loyalty to the British Crown.
 After intercepting letters from Te Rauparaha, Grey realised he was playing a double game.
 He was receiving and sending secret instructions to the local Māori who were attacking settlers.
-In a surprise attack on his pā at Taupo (now named Plimmerton) at dawn on 23 July, Te Rauparaha, who was now quite elderly, was captured and taken prisoner.
+In a surprise attack on his pā at Taupō (now named Plimmerton) at dawn on 23 July, Te Rauparaha, who was now quite elderly, was captured and taken prisoner.
 The justification given for his arrest was weapons supplied to Māori deemed to be in open rebellion against the Crown.
 However, charges were never laid against Te Rauparaha so his detention was declared unlawful.
 While Grey's declaration of Martial law was within his authority, internment without trial would only be lawful if it had been authorised by statute.
 Te Rauparaha was held prisoner on HMS Driver, then he was taken to Auckland on HMS Calliope where he remained imprisoned until January 1848.

 His son Tāmihana was studying Christianity in Auckland and Te Rauparaha gave him a solemn message that their iwi should not take utu against the government.
 Tāmihana returned to his rohe to stop a planned uprising.
 Tāmihana sold the Wairau land to the government for 3,000 pounds.
 Grey spoke to Te Rauaparaha and persuaded him to give up all outstanding claims to land in the Wairau valley.
-Then, realising he was old and sick he allowed Te Rauparaha to return to his people at Otaki in 1848.
+Then, realising he was old and sick he allowed Te Rauparaha to return to his people at Ōtaki in 1848.